 It is the month of Valentine’s Day (which happens to also be when my hubby’s birthday is!).
 So, this month we are focusing on topics which can support you in your relationships and having Endometriosis.
-If you missed any articles in the relationships series, visit the other articles here.

 So, how do we know when is a good time to share that we have Endometriosis and the potential implications of it in the relationship?